-Percival Walter "Perk" Galbraith - Born December 5, 1898 in Toronto, Ontario – Died June 19, 1961 was a Canadian ice Hockey left winger.
+Percival Walter "Perk" Galbraith - Born December 5, 1898 in Toronto, Ontario – Died June 19, 1961 was a Canadian ice Hockey left winger and coach.

 Galbraith began to show immense natural Hockey talent at a very young age.
 In fact he was playing in the Manitoba Senior Hockey League by the time he was just 16 with the Winnipeg Winnipegs in 1914-15 and the Winnipeg Victorias from 1915 to 1917.
 Beginning in the fall of 1917 he missed two years of playing time while serving Canada in World War One.
 When he returned for the 1919-20 season at the age of 21, he played for a year with the Winnipeg Monarchs.